Jayshua/simple-cookie/README.md

-# Simple-Cookie

 Functions for creating and parsing signed & encrypted cookies.

-The [cookie](https://crates.io/crates/cookie) crate is the de-facto secure cookie library in Rust.
+The [cookie](https://crates.io/crates/cookie) crate is the de facto secure cookie library in Rust.
 It is Way Too Complicated (TM) for what I need.
 (And, in my opinion, for what most people need.)
 This is the 80% solution for 20% of the effort.

 This library has only two goals:
-- A simple, easily auditable implementation of singing, encrypting, decrypting & verifying cookies.
+- A simple, easily auditable implementation of signing, encrypting, decrypting & verifying cookies.
 - Clear comments pointing out security issues and describing how to avoid them.

 The goals of this library are *not*:
 - Automatically detecting when a new Set-Cookie header is required.
 - Tracking changes to cookies.
 - Validating cookie name compliance with [RFC6265](https://datatracker.ietf.org/doc/html/rfc6265).
-(Just don't use any weird cookie es.)
+(Just don't use any weird cookie names.)
 - Any kind of cookie "jar" functionality.
 - Literally anything else.